hanjingo/doc/SYSTEM_DESIGN/load_balance.md

 #### Round Robin

-Round Robin is a simple static load balancing technique that distributes incoming requests to servers in a fixed sequential or rotational order.
+Round Robin is a simple static load-balancing technique that distributes incoming requests to servers in a fixed sequential or rotational order.

 #### Weighted Round Robin

-Weighted Round Robin is a static load balancing technique similar to Round Robin, but it distributes requests based on assigned weight values that represent each server's capacity.
+Weighted Round Robin is a static load-balancing technique similar to Round Robin, but it distributes requests based on assigned weight values that represent each server's capacity.

 #### Source IP Hash